aldanasjuan/calendar-picker-svelte/README.md

 # calendar-picker-svelte

 Calendar Picker with no dependencies.
-Download the .svelte file or copy-paste it into your component.
+Download the .svelte file or copy-paste it the code into your own file.

 ## Usage ##
 ```svelte